Submit a Public Question

-Questions are to be received in writing by 12 noon the Monday before the relevant Council Meeting.
+Questions are to be received in writing by 10.00am the Monday prior to the relevant Council Meeting.
 Questions received by this time will be provided with a considered and detailed response prepared by the relevant Council officer and read by the CEO at the Council Meeting.

 Questions with notice can be lodged via:

 Questions without notice must be lodged in person no later than 5.15pm (9.45am for the daytime meetings) at the Council Meeting.
 Hard copies of the public question form are available at all Council Meetings.